animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

 }
 ```

-`SingleWriter = false` because multiple operations report concurrently.
-The reader is the SSE loop -- one consumer, serialized writes to the response.
+`SingleWriter = false` because multiple operations can report concurrently.
+The reader is the SSE loop: one consumer, serialized writes to the response stream.

-## The Workflow
+## The Workflow and Compensation

-Five operations, each with inline compensation:
+Five operations with WorkflowForge 2.1.1:

 ```csharp
 public static IWorkflow Build(IWorkflowEventSink sink, bool shouldFail)